videor/AutoPilotConditionalAccess/AutoPilotConditionalAccess/azure-quickstart-templates/101-conditionalaccess-apis-tutorial/readme-powershell.md

 ##### Example response

-Once the 'GET' request is submitted, all conditional access policies (upto the current maximum limit of 194 policies) are returned in the response.
+Once the 'GET' request is submitted, the specified conditional access policy is returned in the response.

 ```
 Id              : 46a45d1a-2ac8-43d2-b087-78f587f417db